alexandrosnic/The-Complete-Self-Driving-Car-Course---Applied-Deep-Learning/8. Road Signs Neural Network/README.md

 <img width="294" alt="modifiedloss" src="https://user-images.githubusercontent.com/34197007/80530021-b43aad00-8998-11ea-989f-0301b3e814fc.PNG">

-## IV.
-Test the model to new unlabelled data:
+## V. Test the model to new unlabelled data:

 After modifying our model to improve the accuracy and avoid overfitting, we will feed it with new unlabelled images from the internet to validate its efficiency.
 Some sources of random images can be found here:
 -   [https://c8.alamy.com/comp/G667W0/road-sign-speed-limit-30-kmh-zone-passau-bavaria-germany-G667W0.jpg](https://c8.alamy.com/comp/G667W0/road-sign-speed-limit-30-kmh-zone-passau-bavaria-germany-G667W0.jpg)